elchininet/custom-sidebar/README.md

  }
 ```

-#### Notes
+> [!IMPORTANT]

-* All items in `config.order` should have a unique `item` property
+>* All items in `config.order` should have a unique `item` property
-* Avoid an `item` property that could match multiple elements.
+>* Avoid an `item` property that could match multiple elements.
 If you find that an item property matches with multiple elements, try to use the `match` and `exact` properties to match the specific item that you want to match.
-* The items will be ordered according to their `order` property OR in the order of appearance
+>* The items will be ordered according to their `order` property OR in the order of appearance
-* If you use the `order` property in at least one item, make sure either all items (except hidden ones) have this property, or none of them (otherwise order may be messed up)
+>* If you use the `order` property in at least one item, make sure either all items (except hidden ones) have this property, or none of them (otherwise order may be messed up)
-* All the items placed in the bottom will be moved to the top by default.
+>* All the items placed in the bottom will be moved to the top by default.
 If you want to have some items in the bottom you need to add them to the `config.order` and specify their `bottom` property on `true`.
-* Any items present in the Sidebar, but not in `config.order`, will be shown **on the bottom** of the top part of the list
+>* Any items present in the Sidebar, but not in `config.order`, will be shown **on the bottom** of the top part of the list
-* Notifications and user account are not part of the main sidebar items so they cannot be targeted inside the `order` option to change their properties.
+>* Notifications and user account are not part of the main sidebar items so they cannot be targeted inside the `order` option to change their properties.
 On the other hand, global color properties will affect these items though.
-* The `style` option doesn't allow templates, it should be used only to override or correct some styles of the sidebar.
+>* The `style` option doesn't allow templates, it should be used only to override or correct some styles of the sidebar.

 ### Exceptions